-THE BRAZILIAN GENERAL DATA PROTECTION LAW (LGPD)
+Solidatus for LGPD, THE BRAZILIAN DATA PROTECTION LAW

-The module also allows organisations to track changes in the regulation over time to automatically assess impact of regulatory change.
-It also allows businesses to create a common taxonomy of several Data Privacy Regulations such as GDPR, CCPA, LGPD, etc to allow for simplification of implementation and reuse of regulatory work product.
-Organisations can additionally compare privacy regulations across several dimensions including, scope, jurisdiction.
+The module also allows organisations to track changes in the regulation over time to automatically assess the impact of regulatory change.
+It also allows businesses to create a common taxonomy of several data privacy regulations such as GDPR, PDPA, CCPA, LGPD and the India Data Protection Bill, to allow for simplification of implementation and re-use of regulatory work product, compounding the savings and accelerating the return on investment.

 Demonstrate PIA risk